top of page

 Without his Indian friends, Henry Stewart may not have lived very long, for back in the 1850s he became very ill.
 The Indians took him back in the hills west of Edgewood to find healing in the mystery waters that flowed from the rock spring there.

 It all began when Stewart and his wife settled in Edgewood on the area that became known as the Mills Ranch.
 That was in 1851, and then he got sick.
 [Ed. yet again, not historically accurate.
-He was a young single man at the time, not meeting future wife until decades later.]
+He was a young single man at the time, not meeting his future wife until decades later.]
 The mineral waters at the Indian springs rewarded him with what he called a miraculous recovery and he sought for many years to buy the property and share the mineral waters with his fellowman.
 In 1882 [?] he was finally able to secure the property from a railroad company and he built a small bathhouse.

 Word spread and the pioneers patronized his little mineral springs resort.
 By 1900 things were going very well and the spring's healing qualities became well known.
 It became necessary for him to clear a larger site in the heavily timbered area in order to build a better and larger bathhouse to take care of his growing business.
 The present bathhouse facilities are on the same site.